 On days when winds are calm, this self guided Bay of Quinte Sea Doo Tour from Trenton to Kingston, Ontario is a scenic jet ski adventure in Canada.
-It’s about a 226-kilometre round trip on the Bay of Quinte, Adolphus Reach and the North Channel on my Sea Doo GTX S 155, in waters largely protected from Lake Ontario by the islands that form Prince Edward County, commonly known as “The County”.
-There are many bays and back channels to explore, but be careful because some tend to be weedy for Sea Doo riding.
+It’s about a 226-kilometre round trip on the Bay of Quinte, Adolphus Reach and the North Channel on my Sea Doo GTX S 155.
+The waters are largely protected from Lake Ontario by the islands that form Prince Edward County, commonly known as “The County”.
+There are many bays and back channels for recreational boaters to explore, but be careful because some tend to be weedy for Sea Doo riding.

 Bay of Quinte Sea Doo Tour: Trenton, Ontario Launch Site…

 Our launch point for this Sea Doo ride is Centennial Park, Trenton, at the mouth of the Trent Severn Waterway.
 There’s plenty of free parking and multiple ramps with several docks for launching Sea Doo, jet ski or waverunner personal watercraft.
 Once launched, a turn to starboard put us into the marked recreational boating channel where we head east in to the Bay of Quinte.
 Almost immediately, we spot something in the distance about 15 klicks away, which gradually materializes as the first bridge over the waterway, crossing from Belleville to Prince Edward County.

 Bay of Quinte Sea Doo Tour: Hard Right at Forester’s…